datta-agni/datta-agni/README.md

 ## **About me**

-> *I am a theoretical computer science student with minor in Cyber-Security and Digital Forensic.
+> **I am a theoretical computer science student with minor in Cyber-Security and Digital Forensic.
 I primarily code in object-oriented languages like Java, Python & Ruby.
-However, I am also acquainted with C, Assembly (FASM, NASM) and just a little bit of functional programming in Haskell.*
+However, I am also formally acquainted with C, Assembly (FASM, NASM) andust a little bit of functional programming in Haskell.**

 My academic and research interests are varied and include:

-- Anti Forensics using AI and ML
+- Anti Forensics using AI & ML
-- Analysis of Algorithm and Data Structures
+- Analysis of Algorithm & Data Structures
-- Compiler Design and Security Analysis of Compilers
+- Compiler Design & Security Analysis of Compilers
-- Cryptography and Cryptanalysis
+- Cryptography & Cryptanalysis
-- Functional Programming and Monads
+- Functional Programming & Monads
 - Privacy Theory
 - Theory of Complexity
 - Quantum Resilient Cryptography